DyogenIBENS/PhylDiag/README.md

 A chromosome is a list of genes.
 A gene is a pair (gene name, strand).

-F is an associative array that links, for each family
+F is an associative array that links, for each family,
 * the family name (**key**)
 * to the set of names of the descendant genes (**values**)